joe307bad/points/Native.Points/README.md

     - Preview is very tall on android release build
     - Possibly create thumbnail on upload?
 - [ ] Better align feed bullets
-    - [ ] Why are the bullets not loading automatically?
+    - Why are the bullets not loading automatically?
 - [ ] Add minor padding to leaderboard left numbers
 - [ ] Deploy to Android
 - [ ] Deploy to iOS and Expo

 ### Post Beta ToDos:
+- [ ] Why does upload endpoint return empty object when no uploads are present
 - [ ] Seed endpoint accessible by admins to check for existing achievements and add if necessary
     - Download photos and save to jbhs-scripts projects
     - Transcribe all achievements on bachlr to json file
     - Alter points playbook to copy up json file and photos and run endpoint
+- [ ] If use is booted back to login screen, return them to previous screen once they log back in
 - [ ] Flow to approve users instead of automatially granting access
 - [ ] Manage Categories
 - [ ] Manage Achievements